 IRS will delay tax filing due date until May 17

-The IRS will delay the traditional April 15 tax filing due date until May 17 to cope with added duties and provide Americans more flexibility, according to a House committee
+The IRS will delay the traditional April 15 tax filing due date until May 17 to cope with added duties and provide Americans more flexibility

-The Internal Revenue Service is delaying the traditional tax filing deadline from April 15 until May 17, according to the House Ways and Means Committee.
+Americans will be getting extra time to prepare their taxes.
+The Internal Revenue Service says it's delaying the traditional tax filing deadline from April 15 until May 17.

-The IRS and Treasury Department didn’t immediately comment Wednesday or provide further details.
-But the committee confirmed and applauded the move, which provides added time for both taxpayers and the IRS alike given the pressure from the pandemic.
+The IRS announced the decision Wednesday and said it would provide further guidance in the coming days.
+The move provides more breathing room for taxpayers and the IRS alike to cope with changes brought on by the pandemic.

+“The IRS wants to continue to do everything possible to help taxpayers navigate the unusual circumstances related to the pandemic, while also working on important tax administration responsibilities,” IRS Commissioner Chuck Rettig said in a statement.

+Taxpayers do not need to take any action to take advantage of the new deadline.
+Those who need more time beyond May 17 can request an extension until October 15.

+The new deadline does not apply to estimated tax payments that are due on April 15; those remain due by that day.

-The extension comes after an intense year for the chronically underfunded IRS.
+The decision to extend the deadline comes after an intense year for the chronically underfunded IRS.
 The pandemic hit in the middle of last year's tax filing season, setting the agency back in terms of processing.
-The IRS has also been a key player in doling out government relief payments, and is helping to send out the third round of payments in the middle of the current tax filing season.
+The IRS has also been a key player in doling out government relief payments, and is currently helping to send out the third round of payments in the middle of the current tax filing season.

 Additionally, the extension gives the IRS time to issue guidance on recent tax law changes.
 The American Rescue Plan excludes the first $10,200 of unemployment benefits from federal taxes for those making less than $150,000.